 A style of renovation that works for one suburb could be completely wrong for another.
 And a quality benchmark required for one property would be money down the drain if you broadly applied it to every property you renovated.
 For example, it would be silly to splurge on expensive stone benchtops for a rental property unless perhaps you were renovating a penthouse overlooking Sydney harbour.
 Research who your target market is and then tailor your renovation to that market, whether it’s young families (think safety and practical play areas), singles (security) or busy couples who want a low-maintenance property (no expansive lawns or gardens to maintain).

 A structural renovation is a big investment of time and money, and will require council approval.
 It’s not for the faint-hearted.
 Sure, it can offer big profit potential because the overall investment is higher, but it also carries much higher risks.
-If you’re new to renovating, I advise you cut your teeth on a cosmetic renovation.
+If you’re new to renovating, cut your teeth on a cosmetic renovation.
 It’s much more straightforward and in most cases requires no council approval.

 A cosmetic renovation typically includes improvements like painting throughout, new flooring, updated lighting, new window dressings… basically modernising everything so the property looks fresh and new again, inside and out.
 It can be done very cost-effectively if you shop around for materials, fixtures and fittings to get the best bargains, and negotiate good tradie rates.

 These are the two areas where you can add huge value.
 Products like White Knight Tile paint and Laminate paint can transform tiles and cabinetry that are still in good nick but need a serious update.
 Otherwise, if you’re fully renovating your kitchen and bathroom, carefully budget the two so you don’t overcapitalise, as they can be expensive projects.

 6. SET A BUDGET AND STICK TO IT